 Understanding the Role of Suboxone

 Suboxone, a synthetically manufactured narcotic painkiller, has some chemical similarities to opiates like heroin.
 When a person addicted to opiates takes Suboxone, the brain thinks that opiates are present.
 As a result, the withdrawal symptoms may be less severe, helping patients through detox with a greater level of comfort and far less pain.

 Unlike many opiates, Suboxone releases slowly over the course of the day.
 Rather than feeling a rush, patients simply have reduced cravings and fewer painful symptoms.
 This makes it more of a coping tool than a desirable drug.
 So many medical professionals feel that it’s a smart choice to increase the chance of a successful opiate detox.

 Dangers of an Opiate Detox Without Suboxone

 Opiate detox programs without Suboxone is more likely to include severe withdrawal symptoms, many of which are extremely painful.
-In some cases, things like cardiac disruptions and extreme dehydration are possible, which will require additional medications anyway just to keep the patients alive and healthy.
+In some cases, cardiac disruptions and extreme dehydration are possible, which will require additional medications anyway just to keep the patients alive and healthy.

 Medical Professionals and Suboxone Dosage

 It’s important to note that Suboxone should never be administered by individual patients.
 Medical professionals can and should administer the medication to patients based on their initial assessment, their body weight and the severity of their opiate addiction.
-There are many ways to approach withdrawal and another way is a holistic detox center in Florida.
+There are many ways to undergo withdrawal.
+One of them is at a holistic detox center in Florida.

 In addition, Suboxone doses will typically reduce over the course of the detox.
 In this way, patients wean themselves from the drug as they detox from opiates.
 This careful dosage process ensures that patients won’t become reliant on Suboxone as a result of the detox process.

 Serenity House Detox Programs